Table of Contents

 Arêtes and Horns

-Arêtes are sharp, knife-edge ridges formed when two glaciers erode opposite sides of a mountain ridge.
-The Garden Wall, a famous arête along the Highline Trail, offers dizzying views of both the Many Glacier and the McDonald Creek valleys.
-Horns are pyramidal peaks carved by three or more glaciers.
-Mount Cleveland, the highest peak in the park at 10,466 feet, is a textbook example.
-These dramatic landforms attract climbers and hikers from around the world and appear in countless marketing materials for the park.
+Arêtes and horns are among the most dramatic and striking glacial landforms in Glacier National Park.
+Arêtes are razor-thin ridges formed when two glaciers erode parallel valleys, sharpening the divide between them.
+The Garden Wall, an impressive arête along the Highline Trail, provides hikers with breathtaking views over the Many Glacier and McDonald Creek valleys.
+Horns are sharply pointed, pyramid-shaped peaks sculpted by the convergence of three or more glaciers eroding a mountain from multiple sides.
+Mount Cleveland, the park’s highest peak at 10,466 feet, stands as a textbook example of a glacial horn.
+These formidable landforms attract climbers and adventurous hikers worldwide, symbolizing the park’s rugged alpine character and appearing prominently in promotional materials and photography.

 Hanging Valleys